Saint-Pons-de-Mauchiens: History

 There is a legend about the village's name.
 One of the castle's lords owned a pack of ferocious dogs ("chiens" in French) that he let loose at nightfall.
 One day, he arrived home late and the castle doors were locked.
 The dogs did not recognize their master, savagely attacking his throat, tearing him to pieces.
 His last words were "Mauvais chiens !"
-The village is called St-Pons-de-MAUCHIENS, machines being an abbreviation of 'Mauvais chiens'.
+The village is called St-Pons-de-MAUCHIENS, mauchiens being an abbreviation of 'Mauvais chiens'.

 Population

 Sport

-Saint-Pons-de-Mauchiens has Hérault's only cricket club, allowing league and friendly play against visiting touring sides.
-The club also demonstrates and coaches cricket in local village schools.
+Saint-Pons-de-Mauchiens had Hérault's only cricket club, allowing league and friendly play against visiting touring sides.
+The club also demonstrated and coached cricket in local village schools.
+They have since moved to nearby village, Roujan.